Discovery Logo

 Discovery Channel Logo 2008

-In 2007, Boston-based firm Viewpoint Creative made significant changes to the channel’s logo.
-Bold Gotham has replaced the classic Aurora Bold Condensed font with narrow letter spacing.
-And for the second word, a thin sans-serif typeface was used, with spaces between characters disproportionately wide.
+In 2007, Boston-based firm Viewpoint Creative significantly changed the channel’s logo.
+Bold Gotham replaced the classic Aurora Bold Condensed font with narrow letter spacing.
+A thin sans-serif typeface was used for the second word, with spaces between characters disproportionately wide.
 The lettering is completely black.
 The blue bar at the bottom has disappeared, so the globe has moved to the bottom left corner of “D.”

 2009 – 2013